zsoltm/ngx-social-sign-in/README.md

 Design gooals are

 + make it lazy, not load the various 3rd API scripts until it's necessary;
++ make it possible to fetch user details in either server side or client side;
 + clean API.

 Supported providers: